-Floods are destructive events that can lead to permanent loss of your personal belongings, damage to your home, and put you in a financial bind.
-Homeowners who are insured are shocked to find out that their homeowners insurance policy doesn’t protect them from flood damage.
+Floods are destructive events that can permanently lose your personal belongings, damage your home, and put you in a financial bind.
+To avoid this damage, we have compiled some flood insurance shopping tips.
+Insured homeowners are shocked to discover that their homeowners insurance policy doesn’t protect them from flood damage.
 According to the Insurance Information Institute, about 43% of homeowners incorrectly believe the damage from heavy rain flooding is covered under their standard homeowners insurance policy.
-This common misconception is untrue, so you will need to purchase a separate flood insurance policy to ensure you are protected against flood damage.
+This common misconception is untrue, so you must purchase a separate flood insurance policy to protect you against flood damage.

-If you live in an area that experiences gusty storms often such as hurricanes, tropical storms, or even heavy rainfall, you should strongly consider purchasing a flood insurance policy.
-Having a flood policy in place will help you protect everything you care about.
+If you live in an area that experiences gusty storms often, such as hurricanes, tropical storms, or even heavy rainfall, you should strongly consider purchasing a flood insurance policy.
+A flood policy will help you protect everything you care about.
 Here are seven flood insurance shopping tips for homeowners who want to ensure they are fully protected.

 1. Purchase Enough Coverage For the Amount It Would Cost to Rebuild It